SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

     1. Test Harness sets up Mocks and then exposes helper methods for our BDD tests to perform setup and validation.
 This is very similar to a Cross Componenet test, the idea here is to test as much of the stack as possible, so we'll only mock out the `WebClient` and `EmailClient`, so we're fully running `WordCountingWorkflow`, `WordCountingEngine`, `WordCountingAlgorithm`, `WordCountCache`, and `WebTextSource`

-    1. Note how `VerifyTheOnlyEmailSentHad` does a double verificiation, first verifying that the correct email was sent the correct number of times and then verifying that no other email was sent.
+    1. Note how `VerifyTheOnlyEmailSentHad` does a double verification, first verifying that the correct email was sent the correct number of times and then verifying that no other email was sent.
 This technique is important for making sure that Tests are robust enough to catch a case when the wrong input is pased to a method.

     1. Note how all of the Given/When/Then helpers return `TestHarness`.
-This is called Fluent Syntax and is not strictially necessary.
-It will allows us to do method chaing and make the consuming code a bit more readable.
+This is called Fluent Syntax and is not strictly necessary.
+It will allows us to do method chaining and make the consuming code a bit more readable.

-1. Add the Scenarions to `WordCountingWorkflowScenarioTests`:
+1. Add the Scenarios to `WordCountingWorkflowScenarioTests`:
     ```csharp
         public class WordCountingWorkflowScenarioTests
         {